MonikaBarget/distant-reading/docs/pages_tasksheet_seretsekhama.md

 The data sets suggested below may help you get some insights.

-## Data sets (YouTube and Apple Reviews)
+## Suggested data sets (YouTube and Apple Reviews)

-On YouTube, Monika has collected four videos with comments in English that cover the (family) life of Seretse Khama in the [Digital Cultures - Seretse Khama](https://youtube.com/playlist?list=PL5XPG366xWVs4-pGWgNu2NLw__olk9I8E&si=KNrZLoROgJUEQDcI) playlist (Digital History, n.d.).
+On YouTube, Monika Barget has collected four videos with comments in English that cover the (family) life of Seretse Khama in the [Digital Cultures - Seretse Khama](https://youtube.com/playlist?list=PL5XPG366xWVs4-pGWgNu2NLw__olk9I8E&si=KNrZLoROgJUEQDcI) playlist (Digital History, n.d.).
 You can scrape the comments from this playlist to get an idea how present-day YouTube users discuss the historical events and how they feel about interracial relationships in their own time.

 Alternatively or in comparison, you can also analyse reviews that people have left for podcasts dedicated to interracial dating, relationships and family life.
 On the Apple Store, the following podcasts may be of interest: